 Los Angeles Wrongful Death Lawyer

 When one person causes the death of another person, whether by accident or intentionally, the surviving family members of the deceased need to speak to a personal injury attorney about how to pursue a wrongful death claim.
-This claim is a remedy that attempts to measure the financial loss that the family will suffer because they lost their loved one.
+This claim is a remedy that attempts to measure the financial loss that the family will suffer because of a loved one’s death.

 Featured in Newsweek’s Top 10 Trial Lawyers, The Reeves Law Group specializes in wrongful death claims and has recovered over $250,000,000 in verdicts and settlements.
 The firm has successfully represented victim’s family members throughout the Los Angeles area for over 35 years.